-Cerberus is a next-generation anti-cheat engine that combines kernel-level protection, behavioral AI, and hardware fingerprinting into a single unified defense layer.
+Cerberus is a next-generation anti-cheat engine that combines kernel-level protection, behavioral AI, hardware fingerprinting, and network-level sentinel analysis into a unified four-layer defense system.
 No rootkit.
 No telemetry.
 No compromise.

 Most anti-cheat solutions rely primarily on signature databases — known cheat hashes that are matched at runtime.
 This means every new cheat version, every recompile, every obfuscation pass creates a window of zero detection.
 The cheat ecosystem moves faster than signature updates.
 Public cheats get caught, but paid providers deliver undetected builds within hours of each database update.